sinzin91/tesseract-blog/content/posts/semantic-movie-search-with-gpt.md

 ![Factorio Robots](/images/moviesgpt/factorio-robots.png)
 _in Factorio, eventually you can have robots automatically build things based on blueprints_

-Whew, ok great, now what?
+Whew, okay, great.
+Now what?

-I showed the app to a friend, and he mentioned that it looked like crap on mobile.
-So I asked GPT-4: `change the css so the website works well on mobile phones`.
+I showed the app to a friend, and he mentioned that it looked terrible on mobile.
+So I asked GPT-4 to "change the CSS so the website works well on mobile phones."
 Lo and behold, after copying over the CSS directly, the site worked flawlessly on mobile.
 No futzing with media queries for me!

-I realized I also wanted to add some star ratings to these movies, to get a sense of their popularity.
-TMDb API returns `vote_ratings`, which is a number from 0 to 10.
-I found the distribution of `vote_ratings` here https://www.kaggle.com/code/erikbruin/movie-recommendation-systems-for-tmdb.
+I also realized that I wanted to add star ratings to these movies to get a sense of their popularity.
+The TMDb API returns "vote_ratings," which is a number from 0 to 10.
+I found the distribution of "vote_ratings" here: https://www.kaggle.com/code/erikbruin/movie-recommendation-systems-for-tmdb.

 Adding a stars component was also mostly copy/paste once I wrote the prompt:
 ```text